Twitter Calls Donald Trump A ‘Slob’ For Ill-Fitted, Unbuttoned Suit At G7 Summit

 A group photo of the world leaders at the annual G7 summit made the rounds on Twitter today, and for some Twitter users, the sight of Trump’s unbuttoned suit was unbearable.
-Some called the President a “slob.”
+Some called the president a “slob.”
 Others simply said that “One of these is not like the others…” And indeed, in the photo, world leaders lined up in nice suits, buttoned up.
 All except, Trump, that is.
 Trump also wore a red and blue striped tie that stood out among the sea of dark blue and black ties.

 This wouldn’t be the first time that President Trump’s wardrobe has been criticized.
 Previously, the Independent noted that Trump’s outfits appear to be ill-fitted quite often, with baggy trousers, boxy jackets, and disproportionate tie sizes.
 However, it isn’t just Trump who has less than perfect outfits, with many politicians suffering from similar wardrobe malfunctions.
 Some speculate that the reasons behind bad outfits include being too busy and active, gaining and losing weight constantly, and perhaps, it’s on purpose.